myduino/Hibiscus-Sense-Arduino/Exercise_12_IoT_Blynk/README.md

 ## Install Blynk Library on Arduino IDE

-Before you can program the Hibiscus Sense to connect to Blynk platform, install the Blynk library on the Arduino IDE.
+Before you can program the Hibiscus Sense, you need to install the Blynk library on the Arduino IDE.

 <p align="center"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/arduino-ide-library-blynk.png" width="800"></a></p>